mshahbazi72/cGANTransfer/README.md

     <li><b>CIFAR</b>: Using BigGAN pretrained on CIFAR (Image size 32x32)</li>
 </ol>

-The multi-class data should be organized as a main folder called "ImageNet" (regardless of the actual target data).
+The multi-class data should be organized as a main folder called "ImageNet" for ImageNet setup or "cifar" for CIFAR setup. (regardless of the actual target data).
 The main folder should contain different sub-folders for different classes of the target data.
 The "ImageNet" folder should be placed in "base_dir/data/"
 ```bash
 base_dir/data/ImageNet/[class_1, ..., class_n]
 ```
-Note: for CIFAR experiments, name the main folder "cifar" isntead of "ImageNet":
 ```bash
 base_dir/data/cifar/[class_1, ..., class_n]
 ```